-Initially starting in the low Beta range (13Hz), this track quickly takes you down to a mid range Alpha frequency (10Hz), where it stay until the end.
+Initially starting in the low Beta range (13Hz), this track quickly takes you down to a mid-range Alpha frequency (10Hz), where it stays until the end.
 This will help you to relax, calm down and take the edge off a stressful day or situation.

-This session is perfect if you need to relax for a short while to re-charge, and then get back to the more strenuous activity you where doing before.
+This session is perfect if you need to relax for a short while to recharge, and then get back to the more strenuous activity you were doing before.

 7 Different Background Tracks Included